google/shaderc/CONTRIBUTING.md

 Want to contribute?
 Great!
 First, read this page (including the small print at the end).
+Then, have a look at DEVELOPMENT.howto.md, which contains useful info to guide you along the way.

 ## Before you contribute